fossas/fossa-cli/docs/contributing/api-mocking.md

 An expectation is considered _satisfied_ when it has been used to fulful the minimum number it expects.
 An expectation is considered _exhausted_ if has fulfulled the maximum number of requests it expects.
-`returnsOnce` and `fails` are both satisfied and exhausted after one matching request.  `alwaysReturns` expects zero or more requests so it is always satisfied but never exhausted.
+At the end of a test all expectations should be satisfied, though they need not be exhausted.
+Reusing an exhaused expectation is an error.

 The helpers are: